loucaspapalazarou/todo-go-cli/README.md

-# To-do CLI Tool in Go
+# To-Do CLI Tool in Go

 This is a simple command line interface tool I made in Go in order to unserstand how CLI tools work.
 The data is stored in a local json file.